 On the other side of town inside a beautiful Airbnb London townhouse, Charlotte and her bridesmaids were busy with hair and makeup.
 Champagne was flowing and you could really feel the excitement in the air.
 The ladies made their way to the bridal suite, where Tom had secretly left them a bottle of bubbly to continue the celebrations.
 The bridesmaids got into their mix + match navy outfits and eagerly awaited seeing the bride for the first time.

-Tom stood in a wave of anticipation and excitement as the bridesmaids began to walk slowly down the aisle.
+Tom stood in a wave of anticipation and excitement as the bridesmaids began to walk slowly down the aisle for their Morden Hall Wedding.
 The 4 string quartet played softly in the background as Charlotte made her way towards him.
 Stood in front of the phenomenal floral archway and surrounded by their loved ones they shared their personalised vows.
 You could feel the love in the room, it was perfect.
 The happy couple made their way back down the aisle together, dancing and singing their hearts out to Madonna’s ‘Like a Virgin’!

 From here on out it was time to celebrate CJTJ style.
 We headed out into the garden where lawn games were played, drinks were flowing and laughter echoed off the surrounding trees.
 This is the only wedding we have been lucky to attend where a 7-foot blow up unicorn has been a feature!
 We quickly snuck Charlotte and Tom away to take some intimate portraits on a beautiful cast iron bridge nearby.
 It was such a joy to document the first moments of them together as husband and wife.